 Plan on having all of your applications in the mail by the end of October.
 Most law schools use a "rolling" admissions process, which means that they start reviewing applications as they receive them.
 The earlier you have your materials in, the better chance you have of being admitted.

 Take a variety of liberal arts courses to develop a well-rounded, interdisciplinary perspective.

 Learn to pay close attention to instructions and detail.

 Develop good work-management strategies.
 Learn to use your calendar and avoid procrastinating.
 Personal discipline is essential to success in law school.

 Take as many writing courses as you can.

-Read Supreme Court cases and legal briefs.
-You can find them online at sites such as Findlaw.com and Oyez.org.
+Familiarize yourself with legal documents by reading U.S. Supreme Court cases and legal briefs.
+You can find these online at sites such as Findlaw.com and Oyez.org.